 Each structural inspection is performed by a Chartered Professional Engineer;

-We are able to provide competent advice to remediate structural defects;
+We are able to provide competent advice and certified engineering details to remediate structural defects;

 We can assess and certify unauthorised structures such as patios, sheds, retaining walls, home extensions and other residential ancillary structures;